ecmwf/metview-docs/docs/api/functions/describe.rst

         .. image:: /_static/api/describe_1.png
             :width: 600px

-    By specifying param="q" we can get the detailed summary for specific humidity:
+    By specifying "q" as an **argument** we can get the detailed summary for specific humidity:

         .. code-block:: python

-            f.describe(param="q")
+            f.describe("q")

         .. image:: /_static/api/describe_2.png
             :width: 400px